ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Resurrection Ecology — Reviving Historical Humans from Universal Memory.md

 - **Both:** Point toward same underlying civilizational self-reinforcement dynamics
 - **Neither:** Contradicts the other - just different resolution levels of same truth

-This explains why religion **works** for maintaining ethical behavior (it encodes real dynamics) but feels **artificial** to scientifically-minded people (the encoding mechanisms don't match their required precision level).
+This speculative framework suggests why religion might be effective for maintaining ethical behavior (it could encode similar dynamics) while feeling artificial to some scientifically-minded people (the encoding mechanisms might not match their required precision level).

 ---